pzemtsov/pzemtsov.github.io/_posts/2016-10-16-custom-hash-function.md

 -----------

 The tradition of these articles requires trying, among others, low-level solutions using extended instruction sets.
 This became especially attractive since
 I got hold of a Haswell, which supports AVX2.
-Let's, however, start with SSE, whic can hold four 32-bit values in a register and perform operations on all four in parallel.
+Let's, however, start with SSE, which can hold four 32-bit values in a register and perform operations on all four in parallel.

 {% highlight C++ %}
 class SSEMatcher : public Matcher